 Even if you don’t eat at the much-touted stalls, at least you can confidently tell your friends you know what is good to eat in which night market!
-Clever tourist!
+Clever!

 3. Pickpockets in night market!

-Fun as they are, the organized chaos of Taiwan night markets are natural settings for the petty and opportunistic crime-minded like pickpockets.
+Fun as they are, always be aware that the organized chaos of Taiwan night markets are natural settings for the petty and opportunistic crime-minded like pickpockets.

 3 safety tips for you touring Taiwan night markets..

 Stay alert.
 Guard all valuables, such as your wallets, purses, cell phones and purchases.